Mexico Land Card

 What are the fees for the Mexico Land Card?

-if you are referring to the Tourist Card or FMM (Forma Migratoria Múltiple), the cost of the card may vary depending on the purpose and duration of your stay in Mexico.
+If you are referring to the Tourist Card or FMM (Forma Migratoria Múltiple), the cost of the card may vary depending on the purpose and duration of your stay in Mexico.
 The cost of a Tourist Card for a stay of up to 180 days in Mexico was around 558 Mexican pesos, which is approximately $28 USD.
 However, it's important to note that fees and regulations may change over time, so it's always best to check with official sources for the latest information on fees and requirements.

 What are the consequences of not having a Mexico Land Card?